 Handicraft gift sets

-There is no better gift than a box full of creativity, crafting fun and a great surprise!
+There's no better Christmas gift than a box full of creativity, crafting fun and a great surprise!

-Örrekese's workshop has put together gift sets that are suitable for both small and big crafters for birthdays, Christmas presents and why not for savoury bread.
-Creativity is in all of us somewhere in our souls.
-Sometimes it needs a little nudge and encouragement.
-The Örrekes craft kit is half the battle on the creative journey and the other half, the more emotional half, comes when the craft you've made with your own hands is finished.
-Either way, it's worth a try!
-All the kits are supported by a video tutorial.
+Örrekes workshop has put together gift sets that are suitable for both small and big crafters as a Christmas present, but why not also for a birthday or a savoury.
+We all have creativity somewhere in our souls.
+Sometimes it needs a little awakening and encouragement. Örreke’s craft set is already half the battle on the creative path, and the other half, the more emotional one, comes when the craft made with your own hands is complete.
+In any case, it’s worth a try!
+Each kit comes with a simple crafting guide in Estonian, which can also be replaced by an English version.
+My First Movie kit has a guide in picture language and is therefore suitable for children who cannot yet read.

-In the old days, soap was made on the farms themselves.
-Sometimes it was made from ash, sometimes from animal fat, and on the islands even from oats.
-The art of soap-making was treasured and handed down from generation to generation – each farm had its own soap as a work of art.
+In the old days, soap was made on farms.
+It was made from ash lye, animal fat, and on the islands, even tallow.
+The skill of soapmaking was held in high esteem and carefully passed down from generation to generation – on every farm, soap was a kind of work of art.

-The soap bar makes a practical gift for everyone.
-It’s especially fun to make soap with the kids by adding dried flowers, salt crystals, buttons and why not a few cents.
-“Money soap always keeps children’s hands clean!
+SEEBIKE makes a practical gift for everyone.
+It’s especially fun to make soap with the kids, adding dried flowers, salt crystals, buttons and why not cents.
+“Money soap” always keeps children’s hands clean!

-The soap making kit contains everything you need to make your own soap for your family.
-Plus, you can make your own fun film camera!
+The SOAP MAKER kit contains everything you need to make your own soap for your family.
+Plus, you can make your own cool film camera from the packaging!

 Soap is not a toy.
-Children should only make soap with an adult!
+Children should make soap with an adult!

 Crafting gift set for grinding your lucky stones.
 You can make an old-fashioned film camera from the kit packaging.

-In the kit you will find: three different boulders, different sandpapers, oil for oiling the stones, glueable beads, ribbons, a keyring and tools for making a film camera.
+In the kit you will find three different small soap stones, different sandpapers, oil for oiling the stone, stick-on beads, ribbons, a keyring and tools for making a film camera.

-Everything you need for personal stone art is in the stone shop – from the rough stone and tools to make a personalised lucky stone, necklace or keyring from a modest piece of stone.
-The oldest talismanic objects are nearly 5,500 years old, and your hand-carved lucky stone can last just as long.
+The STONE kithas everything you need for personal stone art – from the rough stone and tools to make a personalized lucky stone, necklace or keyring from a modest piece of stone.
+The oldest talc stone objects are nearly 5500 years old, and the lucky stone you cut can last just as long.

 Dripping your favourite perfume or fragrance oil on the stone, however, turns it into a fragrance stone.

-The stone is suitable for crafters of all ages.
-The little ones will need some help with sandpaper, but they’ll be able to wash the pebble themselves.
-And the film machine in the packaging will fascinate young and old alike.
+KIVIKE is suitable for crafters of all ages.
+The smallest ones need help with sandpaper, but they can do a good job of washing the stones themselves.
+And the film machine that comes out of the box will fascinate young and old alike.

 Check out the video on how to grind a lucky stone